-When the title of a book says that, it will tell the untold story of a big business conglomerate Like the Shahra India Pariwar, it immediately perks up the readers interest.
+When the title of a book says that, it will tell the untold story of a big business conglomerate like the Shahra India Pariwar, it immediately perks up the reader’s interest.
 When the said book starts with a disclaimer by the Business it raises expectations further.
 Sahara: The Untold Story by Tamal Bandyopadhyay, is one such book.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 The book tells a story that needs to be told.
 The narration of it could be better, in terms of keeping the citations of acts and letters as annexures or listed at the end so as not to disturb the flow of the story.
 The language used is also full of jargon, which a layman may perhaps not comprehend easily and the jargon is sometimes without even explanations.
 It’s more like historical dates and events and could have used a little more storytelling.
 The hard work and research that has gone into the book shows, and is evident in the number of citations from various sources.

 The problem with the book is it reads more like a textbook rather than a story.
 The author has not been able to maintain a balance between the two.
 There is a story in there, a story of a man who started a company with a paltry sum in 1978 and did everything that was possible, right or wrong, good or bad to make it into a powerful business conglomerate.
 The essence of the story has gotten lost though.